Grade: 11 | State: Vermont

 “Vermont Fish and Wildlife.”
 Retrieved on 27 Feb 2012 from

-This winning entry in the museum's Young Naturalist Awards 2012 is from a Vermont eleventh grader.
-Markie investigated a possible factor in the declining populate of native brook trout.
-Her essay includes:
+This winning entry in the Museum's Young Naturalist Awards 2012 is from an eleventh grader.
+Markie investigated a possible factor in the declining population of native brook trout in the Lake Champlain Basin.
+Her essay presents:

-Supplement a study of biology with an activity drawn from this winning student essay.
+Supplement a study of biology with an activity drawn from this essay.